Auchinleck manuscript: Language

 The Auchinleck, in its present state, consists of forty-three pieces of literature.
 All of these works are in Middle English, but in various dialects such as were in use in different parts of England.
 These dialects therefore suggest the diverse origins of the scribes, as for example from London as opposed to the south-west Midlands, because their written language probably reflected their manner of speech, and the variations in their spelling reflected what each had been taught: and these considerations again feed into the question of whether they were also translating.

 Since the language is consistent within each text, it is surmised that the scribes worked independently on each whole story.
 This contrasts with the method more usual in monasteries whereby the monks would copy directly from the exemplars one page at a time, with a catchword inscribed at the bottom corner for later collation.
 Although the Auchinleck manuscript includes catchwords, each scribe would have been responsible for all the pages of each of his assignments.
 From this mode of production, it is inferred that there was one production manager who, having contracted the work, oversaw the project and assigned separate stories to individual scribes, while acting as the person of contact with the patron or client if the book was indeed bespoke, or special order.

 Also of significance is that the Auchinleck manuscript is the first known anthology of English literature, particularly the largest collection of English romances up until that time.
-Previously the use of Latin or French had been almost exclusive in books, but English was beginning to be an acceptable language for pamphlets and literature.
+Previously, the use of Latin or French had been almost exclusive in books, but English was beginning to be an acceptable language for pamphlets and literature.
 It was during this time that the English were beginning to shift away from French and to form a separate identity, socially and politically, so it would follow that the use of "Inglisch", as it is referred to in the manuscript, in the written word would be a source of national unification.

 Illumination

 The Auchinleck manuscript was illuminated, although not as ornately as the religious books of the era, such as Books of Hours.
-Unfortunately, many of the miniatures in the manuscript have been lost to thieves or people peddling the images for profit.
+Many of the miniatures in the manuscript have been lost to thieves or people peddling the images for profit.
 The four remaining miniatures and the historiated letters suggest it was beautifully, yet modestly, decorated at one time.
 It has been determined through comparing artistic styles that the illustration was done by a handful of artists who illuminated other manuscripts commercially produced in the London area.
 This points to a group of illuminators, who it is believed collaborated on other works that have been preserved from the Middle Ages, who have been studied independently, and whose work is now being seen in a new light as a collective community.